 Research faster, broader, better.
 AI charged.

-The Iris.ai products are process tools aimed specifically at researchers in the early phase of a new project.
+The Iris.ai tool suite is aimed specifically at researchers in the early phase of a new project.
 They are especially suitable for interdisciplinary projects where the combination of knowledge from across a range of research fields will be vital to the project’s success.

 THE EXPLORE TOOL

 Consistently outperforming old school search tools, Iris.ai starts from a paper of your choice or a self-written problem statement.
 It “fingerprints” it based on machine extracted keywords, contextual synonyms and hypernyms, and matches the fingerprint against >200M Open Access papers, Patents and even EU Funded research projects, or your institution’s paywalled content.